NEW ZEALAND CULINARY JOURNEY

 The New Zealand Culinary Journey was created to give students a taste of life in the world of a professional chef.
 Organised by the New Zealand Culinary Development Trust, and supported by the Hospitality Training Trust, this event provides students with the chance to meet some of New Zealand's top chefs, ask questions and watch them at work.
 Students also get the opportunity to take a tour of one of SkyCity's many busy kitchens, taste some of the best food in the country, and talk to food and hospitality professionals to get real insight into this challenging and satisfying profession.

-Lunchtime saw the students change venue, to enjoy a specially-prepared lunch at the acclaimed Gusto at the Grand restaurant in Auckland’s SkyCity.
-Students were treated to dish after dish of delicacies from the kitchen.
-During the lunch students were given the opportunity to meet previous competition winners, including last year’s winner Sam Heaven, who has just completed his first year of a three-year apprenticeship at SkyCity.
+Lunchtime saw the students change venue, to enjoy a specially-prepared lunch at the acclaimed at Auckland’s SkyCity.
+With a variety of themed food stations, Students were treated to dish after dish of delicacies from the kitchen.
+During the lunch students were given the opportunity to meet previous competition winners, including previous winner Sam Heaven, who has completed his first year of a three-year apprenticeship at SkyCity.

 Working his way through an apprenticeship which he hopes will result in the opportunity for him to work in some of New Zealand's top kitchens, Sam says winning the competition, and taking advantage of the support given to him by the Culinary Arts Trust, has given him a significant career boost.